Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -ResourceGroupName
 Specifies the name of the resource group of the VMSS.
+If no value is specified, a new ResourceGroup will be created using the same name as the Scale Set.

 ```yaml
 Type: String